 The Strategy Group is comprised of prominent and influential leaders in business, government, non-profit organizations and academia, and co-chaired by Madeleine K. Albright, Thomas A. Daschle, Tony Elumelu, Dan Glickman, and Javier Solana.
 Strategy Group members strive for cross-sectoral solutions between four interlinked areas: population, health and poverty; science, technology and innovation; markets, trade and investment; and environmental sustainability.

-The Group, developed by the Institute’s Energy and Environment, Aspen Global Health and Development, and the Middle East Programs, is launching this summer with a 3-day convening in Marrakesh, Morocco and has been convened in Rome, Belgrade, Des Moines and Milan over the past 2 years.
+The Group, developed by the Institute's Energy and Environment, Aspen Global Health and Development, and the Middle East Programs, launched in June 2013 with a 3-day convening in Marrakesh, Morocco and has been convened in Rome, Belgrade, Des Moines and Milan over the past 2 years.
 The Group is focusing on the strategic development of coordinated food security planning at a global level, working between sectors to share best practices for leadership and governance on food security.